Cognigy/Documentation/docs/en/docs/ai/xApp/getting-started.md

 This tutorial contains two parts:

 - [Basic](#form-data-collection--basic).
-You will create a basic app using xApp Nodes.
+You will create a basic xApp using xApp Nodes.
 No credentials are required.
 - [Advanced](#form-data-collection--advanced).
 You will extend the existing Flow through voice channel settings and add an SMS Node.
 Voice provider credentials are required.

 ## Form data collection: Basic